BlueByteSystemsInc/PDMShell/src/ADDTOVAULT.md

 Supports:

-• Single file
+â€¢ Single file
-• Folder
+â€¢ Folder

 If a folder is specified, files can be filtered using `-search` and `-recursive`.